Do I Need To Replatform my Website?

 What is Replatforming & Why Replatform Your Website?

 Replatforming is migrating your data to a different CMS.
-In recent times, Jamstack has been the top approach for replatforming.
+In recent times, Jamstack development has been the top approach for replatforming.
 Mostly, because it’s awesome.
 Business-wise, Jamstack brings many great advantages like improved page speed, better SEO performance and Google ranking, as well as improved security.
 In short, your website is faster, safer, and more stable.

 If you’re interested in learning more about Jamstack, consider checking this article (but only once you’ve finished this one!)